kpym/gm/README.md

 > gm --html mymodel.html README.md
 ```

-We can use a file of a string as `--html` parameter (run in bash here):
+We can use a file or a string as `--html` parameter (run in bash here):

 ```shell
 > echo "*test*" | gm -t "Test page" -s air --html $'title: {{.title}}\ncss: {{.css}}\nhtml: {{.html}}'